Great Race (Native American legend): Suhtai

 This story relates to the origins concerning the medicine lodge.
 Told by Fire Wolfe, "The venerable Suhtai Buffalo and Sun Dance priest."
 The story takes place before the Suhtai and the Tsistsistas became one tribe.
 In this time buffalo ate human beings.
 A Suhtai man dreamed that he was shooting at a certain buffalo however his arrow turned away and hit another buffalo standing far away.
 This dream occurred for three nights.
 Concerned, the young man spoke to the tribe's elders about his dreams.
 They responded by telling him that the dreams meant nothing.
 However, that night the young man had the same dream and the young man knew what he had to do.
 The next day he woke up early to go hunting.
 Just like in his dream when he shot at a buffalo his arrow diverted its path and hit another buffalo cow.
 The young man followed her until sundown but could never catch up with her so he went back to camp.

 The next morning the young man went out looking for the buffalo cow again and found her standing in front of a tipi but, now she was a beautiful woman.
-The young man fell in love with her and she bore him a son and he looked exactly like his mother.
+The young man fell in love with her and they had a son who looked exactly like his mother.

 One morning the young man discovered that his wife and child were missing.
 For four days the young man searched for his family and on the fourth day he came to a high ridge and a herd of buffalo were grazing below.
-As the young man approached the heard a young buffalo calf came running out to meet him; this buffalo was his son.
+As the young man approached the herd, a young buffalo calf came running out to meet him; this buffalo was his son.
 The young man told his son that he wished to follow them.
 However his son informed him that the trip was too long and that he would die.
 Still the young man continued despite his son's warning.
 A few days later the buffalo decided to put the young man through a test, by seeing if he could identify his son in a group of other buffalo calf.
 Before the test the young man's son informed him that he would set up various signals so his father could identify him.
 When the test came the father and son had no problem communicating with each other so the young man passed the test.